MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

 WSUS requires one of the following databases:

 - Windows Internal Database (WID)
 - Any supported Microsoft SQL Server version.
 For more information, see [Microsoft Lifecycle Policy](/lifecycle/products/?products=sql-server).

-The following editions of SQL Server are supported by WSUS:
+WSUS supports the following editions of SQL Server:

 - Standard
 - Enterprise
 - Express

 > [!NOTE]